alm-tools/alm/docs/contributing/codemirror.md

 ```

-## VS ACE
+## ACE
 Reasons we went with codemirror

-* sparse documentation
+* Sparse documentation
-* not on NPM (at least officially, and come with a bunch of *webworkers* that are hard to integrate / remove)
+* Not on NPM (at least officially, and come with a bunch of *webworkers* that are hard to integrate / remove)
 * The CodeMirror dev is extremely friendly